 The Clinical Mental Health Counseling program (MSC) at Milligan University is accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP) (1001 North Fairfax St, Suite 510, Alexandria, VA 22314; 703.535.5990).

-Data for July 1, 2019 – June 30, 2020: Milligan’s School Counseling program graduated four students for a 100% completion rate.
-Of the three students who took the Praxis Examination,100% passed.
+Data for August 1, 2022 – July 31, 2023: Milligan’s School Counseling program graduated two students for a 100% completion rate.
+Of the two students who took the Praxis Examination, 100% passed.

 According to the Bureau of Labor Statistics, employment of mental health counselors is expected to grow by 24% between 2008 and 2018, much faster than the average for all occupations.
 Medial annual wages of mental health counselors in 2014 are $40,580.
 Industries employing the largest numbers of mental health counselors include local government, other health practitioners, outpatient care centers, individual and family services, and residential mental health and substance abuse facilities.